brucemack/kc1fsz-rc1/README.md

 The TI PCM5100 is used for digital to analog conversion.
 This part has been chosen because it is easy to use, available, and easy to solder.
 The part supports a wide range of conversion rates all the way down to 8k.

-However, the DAC is setup to convert at 32k since it is sharing I2S clock lines with the ADC.
+Running the DAC at 8K would be convenient because it would avoid the need to up-sample the 8K digital audio.
+However, I've setup the the DAC to convert at 32k so that I can share the I2S clock lines with the ADC - specifically SCLK, BCLK, and LRCLK.

 Importantly, the DAC contains a low-pass reconstruction filter that runs at f<sub>s</sub> / 2.